 3. In the case of serious injury, ambulances will transport riders to the nearest critical care facility for treatment.

-2. Feed stations will be fully stocked with refreshments, water, energy drinks, food as well as some nominal mechanical and first aid support.
+2. Feed stations will be fully stocked with water, energy drinks, and fruit as well as some nominal mechanical and first aid support.

 3. Keep left if you are not stopping.
-However, remember that the left lane may be open for through traffic, so use caution.
+However, remember that the left lane will be open for through traffic, so use caution.

-4. Keep center if you want to pick up fluid and/or calories without stopping.
-You will be serviced by volunteers at the middle and far end of the feed zone.
+4. Keep right and slow down if you want to pick up fluid and/or calories without stopping.
 They will do their best to hand off what you need as you ride through – so please slow down as you move through and loudly and clearly verbalize your needs.

-5. Keep right if you want to stop and “dine in”.
+5. Keep right and come to a complete stop if you want to stop and “dine in”.
 Move to the far right shoulder and dismount your bike out of traffic lanes.
 The roads are narrow, so take care not to block traffic.
 Remember, timing does not stop when you stop at a feed station.

 RULES AND CONDUCT

 1. All riders must wear an ANSI, Snell or other approved helmet.

 2. No tandems or recumbent bikes unless cleared by the event organizers in advance.